-On October 13, 2016, the SEC amended Regulation S-X to, among other things, standardize the reporting of certain derivative investments in the financial statements of business development companies.
-The amendments to Regulation S-X also update the required disclosure for other investments and investments in and advances to affiliates and amend the rules regarding the general form and content of a business development company's financial statements.
-The compliance date for the amendments to Regulation S-X is August 1, 2017.
-Management is evaluating the amended rules to determine the impact to the Company.
+In October, 2016, the SEC amended Regulation S-X to, among other things, standardize the reporting of certain derivative investments in the financial statements of business development companies.
+The amendments to Regulation S-X also update the required disclosure for other investments and investments in and advances to affiliates and amend the rules regarding the general form and content of a BDC's financial statements.
+The amendments to Regulation S-X are effective for reporting periods ending after August 1, 2017.
+The adoption of the amendments to Regulation S-X did not have a material impact on the financial statements of the Company.

 In December 2016, the FASB released an accounting standards update ("ASU") that makes technical changes to various sections of the ASC, including Topic 820, Fair Value Measurement.
 The changes to Topic 820 are intended to clarify the difference between a valuation approach and a valuation technique.
 The changes to ASC 820-10-50-2 require a reporting entity to disclose, for Level 2 and Level 3 fair value measurements, a change in either or both a valuation approach and a valuation technique and the reason(s) for the change.
 The changes to Topic 820 are effective for fiscal years, and interim periods within those fiscal years, beginning after December 15, 2016.
-At this time, management is evaluating the implications of the ASU and has not yet determined its impact on the financial statements and disclosures.
+The adoption of the technical updates to ASC 820 had no material impact on the financial statements of the Company.